jahopp23/jellycat-plp-app/README.md

 ## Trade-off to revisit in production

-The primary trade-off in this implementation is that not all variants are visible on initial render.
-This improves performance and reduces payload size but requires an additional interaction for users who want to see the full set of options.
+In this implementation, the trade-off is that the PLP only exposes a limited preview of variants on initial render, which improves performance but requires an additional interaction to access the full set of options.
+This means some users may not immediately see all available configurations, particularly for products with multiple sizes and colors.

-This decision prioritizes speed and scalability, which are critical for a listing page that may contain many products with complex variant combinations.

-In production, this trade-off could be revisited by adapting the preview size based on product type or user behavior.
-Additionally, selective prefetching could be introduced for high-intent interactions, reducing the need for a secondary fetch without increasing the cost of the initial render.
+In production, I would revisit this by tuning the preview depth based on product complexity and user behavior.
+For simpler products with few variants, I would return the full variant set at the list level to eliminate the need for a secondary fetch.
+For more complex products, I would keep the preview model but selectively prefetch the full variant matrix when there are strong intent signals, such as hover, focus, or interaction with the product card.
+This reduces perceived latency without increasing the cost of the initial page load

 # Part 3: Drop scenario